TaeAhmed/Access-Control-ITI/README.md

 # Access-Control-ITI
-This is the final project for a one month ITI training, It is an Access Control System based on ATMEGA32 microcontroller.
+This is my final project for a one month ITI training, It is an Access Control System based on ATMEGA32 microcontroller.

 It consists of 2 MCUs,